 The answers to these questions are a resounding no, at least if the statistics from Whitehall's Independent Spending watchdog are anything to go by.
-In 2011 only 62% of NQTs (newly qualified teachers) were still teaching a year later, compared to 2005, when 80% were still teaching after a year.
+In 2011 only 62% of NQTs (newly qualified teachers) was still instructing a year later, compared to 2005, when 80% were still in classrooms after a year.

-These days it seems as if the problem is getting steadily worse, with more and more teachers looking into how to get out of teaching.
+These days it seems as if the problem is getting worse, with more and more instructors looking into how to get out of professional education.

 In 2014, 11% of teachers, NQTs and experienced ones alike, left the teaching profession completely, showing that time has done nothing to alleviate an already desperate situation.
 This has left many secondary schools struggling to fill teacher vacancies, particularly in some subjects, such as Science and Maths.
-It is not just the regular teaching positions either that are remaining vacant: schools have reported increasing difficulties in appointing staff to senior teaching posts and head teacher positions.
+It is not just the regular positions that remain vacant: schools have reported increasing difficulties in appointing staff to senior posts and head teacher positions.

-The reasons for this mass exodus are many, although there are many recurrent ones; stress, workload, low pay, bad behaviour, and lack of respect, to name a few, the reasons for the recent hike in the number of teachers abandoning the education system are largely associated with the constant changes to the national curriculum which are confusing and overwhelming teachers and students alike.
+The reasons for this mass exodus are many, many of them recurring: stress, workload, low pay, bad behaviour, and lack of respect to name a few.
+The recent hike in the number of those abandoning the education system is largely associated with the constant changes to the national curriculum that are confusing and overwhelming for pedagogues and students alike.

-Although each change to the policies on the way in which school pupils should be assessed has been made with the intention of making the system more traditional and (supposedly) easier to understand, it seems that the UK government's efforts to reform the way in which pupils gain their academic qualifications has done the opposite.
+Each change to the policies outlining how school pupils should be assessed intended to make the system more traditional and (supposedly) easier to understand but it seems that the UK government's efforts to reform the way pupils earn their academic qualifications has done the opposite.

-The new system places high importance on the assessment of student progress, and as such, the amount of tests pupils are expected to sit has increased significantly, and more time spent testing means less time spent teaching as well as a significant increase in the amount of marking for teachers.
+The new system places high importance on the assessment of student progress, and as such, the amount of tests pupils are expected to sit has increased significantly.
+More testing means less instruction as well as a significant increase in workload.

-The nature of the government's new policies, as well as the way in which have been implemented, seem to be a major factor when it comes to making the decision to leave teaching.
-With an education system which seems to be losing resemblance to the one that attracted so many talented individuals to become teachers in the first place, it's no wonder so many teachers are opting for a career change.
+The nature of the government's new policies and the way they have been implemented seem to be a major factor in deciding to quit.
+With an education system that seems to be losing any semblance to the one that attracted so many talented individuals to become pedagogues in the first place, it's no wonder so many teachers are opting for a career change.

 Who wants to spend all their working lives telling pupils to be quiet and showing them how to behave properly only to go home to a pile of tests waiting to be marked?

-Certainly not you and I, if you are reading this post with intent.
+Not I, and certainly not you, if you are reading this post with intent.

 How to Leave The National Teaching Service

-Are you thinking of leaving?
+Are you thinking of quitting?
 How should you proceed?

-Here's what leaving the NTS generally looks like:
+Here's what separating from the NTS generally looks like:

-- Inform your employer of your intent to leave (as an informal courtesy)
+- Inform your employer of your intent to quit (as an informal courtesy)

 - Write your letter of resignation

-- Hand in your official resignation letter (as formal notice of your intention)
+- Hand in your official resignation letter (as formal intent)

-- Work for the remainder of your notice period
+- Work for the remainder of the session

-To leave your position as a teacher with the National Teaching Service you need to write a formal letter of resignation and give it to your head teacher, who will then inform the school's Board of Governors of your intent to leave.
+To quit your position as a teacher with the National Teaching Service, you need to write a formal letter of resignation and give it to your head teacher, who will then inform the school's Board of Governors of your intent to quit.

-A good resignation letter can be short and concise, detailing just the essentials, i.e. that you are leaving your post and clearly stating the date on which you will be leaving.
-You do not have to explain the whys and wherefores, but you should, however, keep the tone positive and upbeat.
+A good resignation letter can be short and concise, detailing just the essentials, i.e. that you are quitting your post and clearly stating the date on which you will be separating.
+You do not have to explain the whys and wherefores but you should keep the tone positive and upbeat.

-An exceptional letter of resignation though, will achieve this and more, leaving the head teacher with a positive feeling towards you.
-This will help to reinforce or establish a basis for positive references if they are ever required in the future.
+An exceptional letter of resignation will foster positive feelings for you.
+This will help to establish or reinforce a basis for positive references if you need one later on.

 Whatever your reasons for quitting, it's important that you maintain your professionalism during the resignation process.

-Personal grievances and problems should be avoided at all costs, along with detrimental remarks about other members of staff.
-Even if you are leaving the school on bad terms, writing bad comments about the staff, school or job will not bode well for the future and only serves to make you seem petty, and it is likely to make working through your notice period far more awkward than is necessary.
+Airing personal grievances and problems should be avoided at all costs, along with making detrimental remarks about other members of staff.
+Even if you are leaving the school on bad terms, writing bad comments about the staff, school or job will not bode well for the future and only serves to make you seem petty.
+Furthermore, it is likely to make working through your notice period far more awkward.

-To leave the head teacher with a good affinity towards you, you should include in your job resignation letter any responsibilities you have held along with thanks for the knowledge and experience you have gained.
-Contributions to the department or school should also be emphasised as should gratitude for opportunities given.
+To leave the headteacher with a good affinity towards you, your resignation letter should include any responsibilities you have held, along with thanks for the knowledge and experience you have gained.

-Teachers do not have the luxury of just working one months' notice and then being able to leave, for obvious reasons.
-Schools would be left in disarray, pupils would be negatively affected and this would undoubtedly impede exam success.
+Teachers do not have the luxury of just working one months' notice and then quitting.
+Schools would be left in disarray and pupils would be negatively affected, all of which would impede exam success.

-Teachers are obliged to give at least half a term's notice of their intent to leave and they are only permitted to leave at the end of a completed term, i.e they are not allowed to leave a the end of a half term unless this is agreed mutually by the teacher and the employer.
+Instructors are obliged to give at least half a term's notice of their intent to quit and they are only permitted to leave at the end of a completed term, i.e they are not allowed to leave a the end of a half-term unless this is agreed mutually by the teacher and the employer.

-Therefore, for a teacher to leave at the end of the school year or Summer term (31st August), notice must be given by 31st May.
-To leave at the end of the Autumn term (31st December), notice must be given by 31st October.
-To leave at the end of the Spring term (30th April) notice must be given by 28th February.
+Therefore, for a teacher to quit at the end of the school year or Summer session (31st August), notice must be given by 31st May.
+To quit at the end of the Autumn session (31st December), announcement must be given by 31st October.
+To quit at the end of the Spring session (30th April) intent must be signalled by 28th February.

-The rules are slightly different if you're leaving a head teaching post.
-Head teachers need to give one month's additional notice so their dates would be 30th April, 31st January and 3oth September respectively.
+The rules are slightly different if you're quitting a headteaching post.
+Headteachers need to give one month's additional notice so their dates would be 30th April, 31st January and 3oth September respectively.

 The situation is different for Scotland however, where unpromoted teachers only have to give 4 weeks notice and promoted teachers 2 months.

-Of course, the date you choose to leave your teaching job will depend on many factors, such as where you currently are in the academic year, the start date of your new job (if you have one lined up), whether you feel that your pupils would be negatively impacted by your leaving and if you have any upcoming commitments within the school community.
+The date you choose to quit your job will depend on many factors, such as where you currently are in the academic year, the start date of your new job (if you have one lined up - and you should!), whether you feel that your pupils would be negatively impacted by your quitting and if you have any upcoming commitments within the school community.

-Although the official end-of-term rule is obviously in place to minimise the impact of the loss of teachers on schools and their pupils, sometimes the long notice period is not enough.
-For instance, year-6 teachers who are preparing their class for SATs may choose to stay until the end of the academic year to ensure that their students' progress is not disrupted by the introduction of a new teacher.
+Although the official end-of-term rule is in place to minimise the impact of the loss on schools and their pupils, sometimes the long announcement period is not enough.
+For instance, Year-6 teachers who are preparing their class for SATs may choose to stay until the end of the academic year to ensure that their students' progress is not disrupted by the introduction of a new teacher.

-As you will know, teachers are prominent figures within the local community and therefore within the lives of their young students, and so this makes the way you go about leaving your teaching career all-the-more important.
-For this reason, it is imperative that you are as considerate as possible when choosing your final day and informing others of your decision, regardless of your circumstances.
+This makes the way you go about relinquishing your post all the more important.
+For your pupils' sake, you should be as considerate as possible when choosing your final day and informing others of your decision, regardless of your circumstances.

-However, it's not always easy to plan so far ahead, and you may need to leave teaching at short notice for a variety of reasons, but even in cases where you are required to make difficult compromises, consideration for your employers, colleagues, students and their parents will go a long way.
+It's not always easy to plan so far ahead.
+You may need to leave your post at short notice for a variety of reasons but, even in cases where you have to make difficult compromises, consideration for your employers, colleagues, students and their parents will go a long way.

-Here is a brief summary of the deadlines for giving notice of your resignation each term:
+Here is a brief summary of the deadlines for announcing your resignation each session: